aditya8850/auth-template-nodejs-skill-test/readme.md

 ## Credits

-This project was created by Arsh Ali.
-Special thanks to Coding Ninjas.
+This project was created by Aditya K. Special thanks to Coding Ninjas.

 ## License